Pattern hair loss: Low-level laser therapy (LLLT)

 Low-level laser therapy or photobiomodulation is also referred to as red light therapy and cold laser therapy.
 It is a non-invasive treatment option.

 LLLT is shown to increase hair density and growth in both genders.
 The types of devices (hat, comb, helmet) and duration did not alter the effectiveness, with more emphasis to be placed on lasers compared to LEDs.
 Ultraviolet and infrared light are more effective for alopecia areata, while red light and infrared light is more effective for androgenetic alopecia.

 Medical reviews suggest that LLLT is as effective or potentially more than other non invasive and traditional therapies like minoxidil and finasteride but further studies such as RCTs, long term follow up studies, and larger double blinded trials need to be conducted to confirm the initial findings.

-Platelet-rich plasma (PRP)
+Platelet-rich plasma

-Using ones own cells and tissues and without harsh side effects, PRP is beneficial for alopecia areata and androgenetic alopecia and can be used as an alternative to minoxidil or finasteride.
-It has been documented to improve hair density and thickness in both genders.
+Platelet-rich plasma is under preliminary research for its possible use in treating alopecia areata.
 A minimum of 3 treatments, once a month for 3 months are recommended, and afterwards a 3-6 month period of continual appointments for maintenance.
-Factors that determine efficacy include amount of sessions, double versus single centrifugation, age and gender, and where the PRP is inserted.
+Factors that determine efficacy include number of sessions, double versus single centrifugation, age and gender, and where the platelet-rich plasma is inserted.

-Future larger randomized controlled trials and other high quality studies are still recommended to be carried out and published for a stronger consensus.
-Further development of a standardized practice for procedure is also recommended.
+Future larger randomized controlled trials and other high-quality studies are still recommended to be carried out and published for a stronger consensus.
+Further development of a standardized practice for the procedure is also recommended.